Das Fest (Karlsruhe): History

 In December 2009, the municipal council decided to continue the festival under the guidance of 'Das Fest GmbH'.
 Das Fest took place from 23 to 25 July 2010 and for the first time, it cost money for entry.
 The site was divided into a smaller sports and family area, which continues to be accessible free of charge, and a larger music area.
 The sports and family area includes the DJ stage, the tent stage, an information section, and various special offers.
 The music area includes the main stage around the so-called 'Mount Klotz' as well as the disco stage.
 For the first time, day tickets for the music area were sold at a price of 5 euros on Friday and Saturday and, since 2011, were also sold for the festival on Sunday, which had previously been free.

 Due to the coronavirus pandemic, Das Fest 2020 was cancelled in April 2020.
 With the cancellation, it was also announced that most of the artists would be at Das Fest in summer 2021.
 In April 2021, Das Fest 2021 was cancelled because the pandemic situation and restrictions would not allow a festival of this size.

+Das Fest returned in 2022 and has been held every year since.
+The 2026 edition is scheduled for July 23-26.